fqrd/resources/backup.md

 - https://zxing.org/w/decode.jspx

+- Qtqr and Zbar output's are too long somehow.

 Save the seed/output in a file called `output.txt.gpg.b64`

 (make sure the file is in simple UTF8 - without BOM)